-The Medical Services Plan insures eligible British Columbians for medically required services by physicians and health care practitioners.
+The Medical Services Plan (MSP) insures eligible British Columbians for medically required services by physicians and health care practitioners.

 The employer covers the cost of MSP premiums for eligible BC public service employees and their families.
 However, you must apply to receive this benefit.
 Coverage begins the first day of the month after you become a regular employee, an eligible auxiliary employee or when you sign up, whichever is later.

 Note: Effective Jan 1, 2018 no premiums for children under 19 or overage dependants (19-24) in school full time will continue.
 MSP premium rates will be reduced by 50% and will be based on the number of adults on the account (for example, you and your spouse).
 The MSP premium rate for two adults is twice the amount of the single adult rate.

 If you are new or returning to B.C., there is a waiting period of three months.
 This includes the month you arrive plus two additional months.

 New residents from other parts of Canada should maintain coverage with their former medical plan during the waiting period.
 Residents arriving from outside Canada should contact a private insurance company.

 In B.C., the Insurance Corporation of British Columbia (ICBC) has a partnership with MSP.
 Driver’s licenses and BC Care Cards are linked.
 The BC Care Card, which is replaced with the BC Services Card, is the card that shows you have MSP coverage with a unique lifetime identifier for health care called a Personal Health Number.

 On February 22, 2018, there will be changes to the Medicare Protection Act and the Medical and Health Care Service Regulations.
 On and after this date, new and returning residents 19 or older must complete a two-step enrolment process.

 What to do